Our Lady of Victories Church, Kolar district, Karnataka: Geographical significance

 The gold mine located in the district existed even prior to the arrival of the British as mentioned by Roman historian Pliny who had once passed through this region in 77 A.D.
 In 1850, Pliny made mention of the extensive gold and silver mines that spread over an expansive area.
-An Irish soldier named Lavelle, who was recuperating in Bangalore after fighting the Maori, was in New Zealand when he heard about the native mines of Kolar and decided to investigate.
+An Irish soldier named Lavelle, who was recuperating in Bangalore after fighting the Māori, was in New Zealand when he heard about the native mines of Kolar and decided to investigate.
 Today, the Bangalore Cantonment - a road that leads to the Survey of India Office - is named after him.

 There are five main mines in this district, known as the Mysore, Oorgaum, NandiDurg, and Balghat mines.
 Out of the total population in the mining areas, there are about 10 to 15 thousand Roman Catholics, a few Protestants and a minority section of Buddhists.
-Most Of the Anglo-Indians and British citizens who settled in this mining area are Catholics.
+Most of the Anglo-Indians and British citizens who settled in this mining area are Catholics.
 Since there were a number of Catholics in the K.G.F. area, two Churches were built between 1900 and 1912.
 One Of these churches was Our Lady Of Victories Church; the other being St. Anthony's Church in the Balghat Mining Area.
 St. Mary's Boys Primary and Middle School are also situated in the Champion Reefs church area.